grindarius/revair/README.md

   and put in your `postgres` password.
 - Run
   ```
-  postgres=# \c postgres://postgres@localhost:5432/revair
+  postgres=# \c postgres://postgres@localhost:5432/reeba
   ```
   and put in your `postgres` password.

   You will see
   ```
-  You are now connected to database "revair" as user "postgres".
+  You are now connected to database "reeba" as user "postgres".
   ```

   Migrate the database with
   ```
-  revair=# \i database.sql
+  reeba=# \i database.sql
   ```
   You're ready to develop.